 5) Erly Leosala Matacot

 Dasmarinas East National High School, Philippines

 Educating students is not the only task of teachers.
 They should also recognize the different skills and talents of their students regardless of their gender.
 Teachers should be gender-sensitive and should treat all the students equally.

 But we also know that some students are not interested in learning a certain subject, thinking that this is not fitted to their gender.
 Traditionally, people think that girls hate Science.

 So, what are the schools doing in our country, Philippines, to address this kind of issue?
 In October 2014, the Philippines remained the top performer in the Asia-Pacific in terms of gender equality in two indicators, namely, education and health.
-(Source: //globalnation.inquirer.net) This is a good indication that the education in our country is giving equal opportunities to all the students and is also addressing the problem for those students, especially girls, who do not like Science.
+(Source: http://globalnation.inquirer.net) This is a good indication that the education in our country is giving equal opportunities to all the students and is also addressing the problem for those students, especially girls, who do not like Science.

 My school, Dasmarinas East National High School, gives equal treatment to every student.
 We really believe that if teachers are well-prepared in their lessons, all students are motivated to learn.
 So, girls in our school are not really thinking that Science is for the boys only.
 We have our Science Club wherein most of the student-officers are girls.
 Most young research members of our school’s Science Investigatory Project Team are also girls.
 In fact, they are competing for the Science and Technology Fair every year.